smujiang/ObjectDetectionAPIGuide/docs/rundemo_advanced.md

 https://rectlabel.com

 There are services like CrowdFlower, CrowdAI or Amazon’s Mechanical Turk that offer data labeling services.
-## Convert the dataset into TF records
+## 2. Convert the dataset into TF records
-In this step, you must read the .
+In this step, you should read the original image files and anotation files in your dataset,and convet them into TF-records.
 It's will be much easier if you have [this code](../Samples/create_pet_tf_record.py) as reference.

 By the way, you should split the whole dataset into two parts,one for training the other for testing/validation.
-## Configure the pipline
+## 3. Configure the pipline
 You can choose a model from the model zoo or define your own model architecture
 #### a) Define a model
 load a pre-trained model from a check point seems wrong when I read the source code of export_inference_graph.py you need to generate a .ckpt file from the model files first.